 When you power on the Beats Flex for the first time, it will automatically enter pairing mode.
 After that, things get interesting since the process varies depending on whether you use an iOS or Android device.
 If you’re using something else, then the pairing process is simple.
 All you need to do is hold down the power button, and wait for the headset to enter pairing mode.
 From there just look through Bluetooth settings in your source device, and select the Beats Flex.

-For iOS users the Bluetooth pairing process hasn’t changed from the last few Apple and Beats headsets.
+For iOS users, the Bluetooth pairing process hasn’t changed from the last few Apple and Beats headsets.
 Once you power on the headphones, a white card will pop up on your iPhone or iPad.
 All you need to do is click the “Connect” button, and the headset will initiate a connection to your device, and all other devices on your iCloud account.

 The W1 chip also enables audio sharing, so you and a friend can listen to the same thing—so long as they have a compatible pair of Apple headphones.
-Think of it as the wireless equivalent to handing a friend your left earbud while watching something on your phone.
+Think of it as the wireless equivalent of handing a friend your left earbud while watching something on your phone.

 How is the battery life on the Beats Flex?

-Is the microphone any good?
+Is the Beats Flex microphone any good?

 The microphone doesn’t make your voice sound great.
 It’s fine for quick calls and voice messages, but for extended conference calls, you’re better off getting a dedicated USB mic for your next Zoom meeting.
 It does a poor job of rejecting background noise, so you may want to do everyone a favor and either use your smartphone, or get a dedicated headset for extended calls.

-Are the Beats Flex worth it?
+Is the Beats Flex worth buying?